 - Pension Credit

 If you’re eligible to receive benefits then it makes sense to make sure you’re claiming them.
 If you are eligible for benefits you are not yet claiming we will offer advice as to how you can claim, how much money you might be able to claim and what you will have to do.

 There are thousands of people in the UK who are eligible for benefits but simply don’t realise they qualify.
 Depending on your circumstances you may be able to claim the following benefits to help maximise income.

 Job Seekers Allowance (JSA)

 Are you capable of working, but out-of-work or working less than 16 hours a week?
 You may be entitled to claim Job Seekers Allowance.
 The requirements of claiming this benefit are that you must be actively seeking employment, attending the job centre every 2 weeks to prove your efforts at finding a job, and you must have made sufficient National Insurance contributions in the past.
 You must also be over 18, reside in England, Scotland or Wales and not be in full-time education.
-If you think you might qualify, you can use our benefits calculator or contact your local Job Centre Plus.
-You can also click here to apply online.
+Click here to apply online.